Can kissing a newborn be deadly?

 How common is this?

-Luckily, meningitis caused by bacteria or herpes is rare, occurring in less than 1 out of 1,000 live births.
+Luckily, meningitis caused by bacteria or herpes is rare, occurring in less than 1 out of 1,000 live births, according to a 2004 study in Herpes journal.
 In addition, Edwards says that she has seen rates of infant meningitis decrease over the past several years because of developments of vaccines.
 However, these cases can be devastating when they do occur, she notes, causing permanent neurologic dysfunction or death.

 Dr. Amesh A. Adalja, senior associate at Johns Hopkins Center for Health Security notes that this is a "pretty rare occurrence and not the normal course of events."